anee-helsinki/ProsobabNetwork/README.md

 - Documents with all the information in the database + all the attestations (ids) of individuals in the document
 - The attestation of individuals (with ids) in documents (with ids) with information on that occasion.

-The tables are also available as separate tsv-files.
+The tables are also available as separate tsv-files in folder ProsobabData.

 We also extracted networks with...